Millennium Prize Problem

 Nobody knows.
 That's what makes this problem extraordinary.

-Below, we break the subject into distinct paths: the equations themselves, the formal problem statement, the mathematical obstacles, standard reductions, and the proof strategies people have tried.
+Below, we break the subject into distinct paths: the equations themselves, the current solved-or-open status, the formal Clay problem statement, the mathematical obstacles, standard reductions, and the proof strategies people have tried.

-This site is centered on the 3D incompressible Navier-Stokes global regularity problem on $\mathbb{R}^3$ or $\mathbb{T}^3$.
+This site is centered on the 3D incompressible Navier-Stokes global regularity problem on R3\mathbb{R}^3 or T3\mathbb{T}^3.

 The equation is

-In the Clay setting, we consider smooth divergence-free initial data, either rapidly decaying on $\mathbb{R}^3$ or smooth periodic on $\mathbb{T}^3$.
+In the Clay setting, we consider smooth divergence-free initial data, either rapidly decaying on R3\mathbb{R}^3 or smooth periodic on T3\mathbb{T}^3.
 The question: does such data always produce a unique global smooth solution, or can smoothness break down in finite time?
 Leray's 1934 theory gives global weak solutions.
 Global smoothness and uniqueness in three dimensions?
 Still open.

 The sections below separate the PDE itself, the formal Clay statement, the scaling obstacles, the standard subproblems, and the approaches that have shaped the field.